Manual Filter and Slicer Input in BI Helper

 2. Once you sign in, BI Helper takes you to the Job Summary tab where you see the Retail Sales Report.
-This report is the BI Helper demo job.
+This Power BI report is the default BI Helper demo job.
 Click on the Edit Job icon (blue pen).

 3. This takes you to the Schedule Report tab.
 Verify that the job name is Retail Sales Report.
 Save and go to the Generate PDF tab.